-Savoring the Breathtaking Fall Foliage
+The North’s Breathtaking Fall Foliage

 - Hungover in Hachinohe

-Boozy Alleyways & Japan’s Largest Morning Market
+Boozy Alleyways & the Morning Market

 - Iwakiyama Shrine

-In the Shadow of Aomori Prefecture’s Mt.
+In the Shadow of Aomori’s Mt.
 Iwaki

 Even if you just go to Iwate’s capital city for the wanko soba, it’s worth planning your logistics around a stay in Morika.
 In my case, I first went to see the tail end of Kakunodate’s cherry blossoms directly from Tokyo then headed back to Morioka for the afternoon.
 On the subsequent day, my travel companion and I took off to Aomori Prefecture to see Hirosaki Park in all of its cherry blossom glory.
 These few days will be memories I’ll treasure forever and highly encourage anyone visiting Japan during late spring to consider a similar trip for themselves.